svZeroDSolver

 Formatting

-Before committing any changes, you can run the following command from your build folder to format all your files:
+Before committing any changes, run the following command from your build folder to format all your files:

 make codeformat